 The NCAA is dedicated to fair and equitable competition throughout each round of NCAA championships and strongly supports the drug-testing program established by its membership, to safeguard the health and safety of the participating student-athletes.

-Comprehensive drug testing details for hosts can be found at the following link NCAA Drug Testing Program - ncaa.org.
+Comprehensive drug testing details for hosts can be found here.

 Section 10 • Equipment